Dead List: The Elderly in Horror Movies

 Dracula (1932)

 In 1958, the Hammer remake Horror of Dracula cast Peter Cushing as Van Helsing.
 Cushing was only 45 at the time, but he’s one of those actors who had a regalness of aristocracy about him that you always perceived him to be older.
-The same could be said for Max Von Sydow.
+Similarly, the same could be said for Max Von Sydow, who seems like he was born old.

 Hurd Hatfield’s dirty little secret in The Picture of Dorian Gray (1945)